Almanac

 The Medical Component has five units each with a specific mission in accordance with the operational ambition.

-14 Med Bn and 23 Med Bn, are two medical operational battalions with subunits geographically spread across the country as close as possible to the units they support.
-These units consist of all the personnel and material resources required for the deployment of a Role 1 or a Role 2 MTF in direct support of their client’s missions and activities except for the specialized medical care providers who are employed within the Military Hospital.
-Each medical company in this battalion is mainly oriented towards particular needs and/or assets of medical support, such as aeromedical evacuation, medical support to the motorized brigade, to the special operations regiment, the naval component etc.
+14 Med Bn and 23 Med Bn are two medical operational battalions with subunits geographically spread across the country as close as possible to the units they support.
+These units consist of all the personnel and material resources required for the deployment of a Role 1 in direct support of their client’s missions and activities except for the specialized medical care providers who are employed within the Military Hospital.
+Each medical company in this battalion is mainly oriented towards needs and/or assets of medical support, such as aeromedical evacuation, medical support to the motorized brigade, to the special operations regiment, the naval force, etc.

 The Military Hospital Queen Astrid (MHQA, Role 4) on the other hand, provides a limited lying-in facility as well as an outpatient clinic for certain medical specialities medical imaging and laboratory services.
 It contributes to the regional emergency and disaster medical services system.
 The Military Hospital Queen Astrid also hosts certain medical niche capabilities including a burn Centre, a centre for hyperbaric oxygen therapy, a physiotherapy and rehabilitation unit, a centre for mental health care, the military centre for aviation medicine, the centre for medical fitness assessment etc. (see the section ‘Military Hospital’).

-Finally, the Operational Command of the Medical Component (COMOPSMED) is located in the Queen Elisabeth Barracks near Brussels as part of the Belgian Defence Headquarters COMOPSMED is responsible for the organization and implementation of the military garrison and operational health care portfolio to the beneficiary Defence personnel.
-In addition to that this medical staff is responsible for the readiness of the medical capabilities.
+Finally, the Staff of the Medical Services (BMSS) is in the Queen Elisabeth Barracks near Brussels as part of the Belgian Defence Headquarters.
+BMSS is responsible for the organization and implementation of the military garrison and operational health care portfolio to the beneficiary Defence personnel.
+In addition to that is the medical staff responsible for the readiness of the medical capabilities.

 Regional Medical Centres